rehmanadeelqau/HolidayFinder/README.md

 ```

 ## OTB.HolidaySearch.FunctionalTests
-This is functional/integration tests libraby which tests end to end flow by specifying different pre-defined search criterias - E.g.
+This is functional/integration tests library which tests end to end flow by specifying different pre-defined search criterias - E.g.
 * ShouldPerformBestHolidaySearchFor_MAN_TO_AGP_Itinerary
-...This is the first scenario given in the exercise with departure from `MAN` on 2023/07/01, arrival at AGP for 7 nights
+This is the first scenario given in the exercise with departure from `MAN` on `2023/07/01`, arrival at `AGP` for `7` nights
 ```javascript
 Assert.That(holidayRecommendations?.Count, Is.GreaterThan(0));
 Assert.That(holidayRecommendations?[0].TotalPrice, Is.EqualTo(826));